GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Humble Band**, $1,700
 Unique
 Neg.
 A plain looking ring. *The wearer's minimum result of a skill check or save is equal to their level if they have a character class.
-They canmot say anything positive about themself*.
+This does not apply to spellchecks.
+They cannot say anything positive about themself*.

 **Imploding Band**, $23,000
 Unique